Skip to content

 Regulations

 Buffalo short-term rental regulations are crucial for property owners looking to enter the market legally and responsibly.
 In Buffalo, short-term rentals are defined as rentals of less than 30 days and are subject to specific regulations to ensure safety and compliance.
-Property owners must obtain a rental registration from the City of Buffalo, which includes submitting an application and paying a fee.
-Additionally, short-term rentals are required to collect a 5% occupancy tax on rental income, which must be remitted to the city.
+Property owners must obtain a short-term rental license from the City of Buffalo through the Department of Permits and Inspection Services.
+The licensing process includes initial registration fees of $25 or $50, with a certificate fee of $250 for the first year and $150 for subsequent years, plus a $75 inspection fee.
+Additionally, short-term rental operators must carry a minimum of one million dollars in liability insurance and collect both a 3 percent Erie County occupancy tax and an 8.75 percent combined New York State and Erie County sales tax on rental income.
 Understanding these regulations is essential for avoiding fines and ensuring a smooth rental experience.
-For more detailed information, read on.

 Buffalo short-term rental regulations are crucial for property owners looking to enter the market legally and responsibly.
 In Buffalo, short-term rentals are defined as rentals of less than 30 days and are subject to specific regulations to ensure safety and compliance.
-Property owners must obtain a rental registration from the City of Buffalo, which includes submitting an application and paying a fee.
-Additionally, short-term rentals are required to collect a 5% occupancy tax on rental income, which must be remitted to the city.
+Property owners must obtain a short-term rental license from the City of Buffalo through the Department of Permits and Inspection Services.
+The licensing process includes initial registration fees of $25 or $50, with a certificate fee of $250 for the first year and $150 for subsequent years, plus a $75 inspection fee.
+Additionally, short-term rental operators must carry a minimum of one million dollars in liability insurance and collect both a 3 percent Erie County occupancy tax and an 8.75 percent combined New York State and Erie County sales tax on rental income.
 Understanding these regulations is essential for avoiding fines and ensuring a smooth rental experience.
-For more detailed information, read on.

 Vacation Rental Market Overview for Buffalo

-Buffalo attracts visitors with its cultural attractions and historic sites and outdoor recreation and natural beauty.
+Buffalo attracts visitors with its beaches and waterfront activities and cultural attractions and historic sites.
 The short-term rental market here serves diverse traveler demographics, from business professionals to family vacationers.

 This destination’s rental market offers unique opportunities for property investors, with comprehensive data revealing seasonal patterns and demand drivers.